Total steps: 8

 Enter the gardens through the ornamental gates at the front of the house.
 Go left past the house and follow the garden path towards the church.
 Leave the gardens and go through the gate on your left before the church.

 Cross the old East Lincolnshire line and walk along the edge of the field and climb over the next stile.
-Look out for nectaring butterflies such as common blue, small tortoiseshell and the painted lady.

 You have now reached the site of the medieval moat, which you will see in front of you.

 You may return the way you came, or you can extend your walk with a visit to Bratoft church (not National Trust) which has connections to the Massingberd family.
 Carry straight on along the side of the moat, climb the stile and walk straight on along the lane.
 You will see a road ahead - carry straight on and take the first left to the church on the left.

 Retrace your steps back to Gunby Hall and Gardens.